 Injuries often occur during activities when there is lengthening/stretching of the muscles and joints in a manner that your dog is not prepared for.
 It may be a range of motion (stretching) issue, or possibly a strength or endurance issue.
 Canine conditioning tries to prepare your dog’s body as much as possible.

-The conditioning programs at Animal Wellness & Performance Clinic are designed for healthy dogs.
+The fitness programs at The Dog Osteopath are designed for healthy dogs.
 The initial session includes a discussion about your goals, as well as an assessment of your dog’s current fitness level.
 An exercise program will then be designed that can be completed either at home or at the clinic.

-If you think your dog (or other animal) would benefit from a conditioning program, please get in contact with us.
+If you think your dog (or other animal) would benefit from a fitness program, please get in contact with us.